 After the Application

-Once you have submitted your application, you will receive an email with a link to set up a UW-Madison NetID.
-Use the information to track the progress of your application.
+Once an applicant submits an application, they will receive an email with a link to set up a UW-Madison NetID.
+Use the information to track application progress.

 Funding